wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-rbac.rst

       :align: left
       :width: 100%

 #.
-Complete the empty fields with the requested information.
-Where
+Complete the empty fields with the requested information where:

    Role mapping name: Assign a name to the role mapping.

    Roles: The roles to be mapped to a user.

-   Internal users: The internal user to map a role to.
+   Internal users: The internal users to map a role.

    .. thumbnail:: /images/splunk-app/34.png